inmanta/examples/vendors/README.md

     inmanta -vvv deploy -f main.cf
   ```

+* `inmanta` will be the name of the executable after successful installation.
+* `-vvv` determines the verbosity level.
+* `deploy` is the intended action.
+You can use `compile` to sanity check your configuration without applying anything on the device.
+* `-f main.cf` specifies the location of the main configuration file.

-After the deployment is down, you can SSH to the device and verify the configuration.
+After the deployment is done, you can SSH to the device and verify its configuration.

 ## Supported Platforms